UKPLab/pragtag2023/README.md

 * E-mail inquiries: arr-data (at) ukp.tu-darmstadt.de
 * Learn more about the [InterText initiative](https://intertext.ukp-lab.de)
 * Learn more about the [UKP Lab](https://www.informatik.tu-darmstadt.de/ukp)

+## DISCLAIMER

+This repository contains experimental software and is published for the sole purpose of giving additional background details on the respective publication.